merenlab/merenlab.org/data/hads/index.md

 do
     for technology in SR LR
     do
-        # generate a directory to store mapping results for each co-assemlby
+        # generate a directory to store mapping results for each co-assembly
         mkdir ${station}-${technology}

         # generate a bowtie index